 - Saying that it helps you be social highlights a need for you to get more comfortable and confident with yourself, not drug yourself to being able to interact with other people.

 - “I don’t trust anyone who doesn’t drink” – if booze are needed to be an “honest” person, you’re most definitely not an honest or trustworthy person yourself.

 - Alcohol has been proven to benefit your health; the health benefit people claim exists in wine exists in multiple other fruit juices.

-- It’s not a party until the shots come out; then you’re a boring person who can’t entertain with the assistance of drugs.
+- It’s not a party until the shots come out; then you’re a boring person who can’t entertain without the assistance of drugs.